SforAiDl/genrl/docs/source/usage/tutorials/Tutorial_on_bandits.md

 So, we want a policy which explores actively at the beginning, building up an estimate for the reward values(defined as _quality_) of all the actions, and then exploiting that from that time onwards.

-A Bernoulli Multi-Armed Banit has multiple arms with each having a different bernoulli distribution over its reward.
+A Bernoulli Multi-Armed Bandit has multiple arms with each having a different bernoulli distribution over its reward.
 Basically each arm has a probabilty associated with it which is the probability of getting a reward if that arm is pulled.
 Our aim is to find the arm which has the highest probabilty, thus giving us the maximum return.

 Notation: